Josh Kilmer-Purcell

 Josh Kilmer-Purcell (born August 28, 1969) is an American writer, businessperson, and television personality.
 In addition to his New York Times and National Bestselling memoirs, his life has been documented in the television reality show The Fabulous Beekman Boys with his husband, Brent Ridge.
 He has written articles for NPR, Huffington Post, Publishers Weekly, AdWeek, OUT Magazine & others.
 The pair also participated in the 21st season of The Amazing Race, ultimately becoming the season's grand prize winners.

 Television

 In 2010, Discovery Network's Planet Green channel debuted a reality television series about Kilmer-Purcell and Ridge, titled The Fabulous Beekman Boys.
 The series documents their relationship and lives as farmers in upstate New York as they build a green lifestyle company together.
 The President and General Manager of Planet Green declared it the "No. 1 original series" on the network.
 In 2012, Cooking Channel acquired rights to the program, and began airing the second season.

 On March 10, 2010, Bravo television network announced a development deal with Darren Star to produce I Am Not Myself These Days as a scripted television series based on Kilmer-Purcell's bestselling memoir of the same name.

+On October 1, 2012 the fabulous Beekman boys competed on season 21 of the Amazing Race, ultimately finishing in first place and winning the grand prize in the season finale in New York City.